AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 The abandoned cart journey targets products that have been placed in the cart but have not yet been purchased on both the website and mobile app.
 Also, Paid Media campaigns are started and stopped using this method.<p>![Customer abandoned cart journey high level visual overview.](../intelligent-re-engagement/images/abandoned-cart-journey.png "Customer abandoned cart journey high level visual overview."){width="2560" zoomable="yes"}</p>

-1. You create schemas and datasets that are marked for [!UICONTROL Profile].
+1. You create schemas and datasets, the mark for [!UICONTROL Profile].
-2. Data is aggregated into Experience Platform via Web SDK, Mobile Edge SDK or API.
+2. Data is integrated into Experience Platform via Web SDK, Mobile Edge SDK or API.
 Analytics Data Connector can also be utilized, but may result in journey latency.
 3. You load profiles into Real-Time CDP and build governance policies to ensure responsible use.
 4. You build focused audiences from the list of profiles to check if a **customer** has placed an item in their cart but has not completed the purchase.
 The **[!UICONTROL Add to cart]** event kicks off a timer that waits for 30 minutes, then checks for purchase.
 If no purchase has been made, then the **customer** is added to the **[!UICONTROL Abandon Cart]** audiences.
 5. You create an abandoned cart journey in Adobe Journey Optimizer